Are soil amendments necessary? What you need to know about using them and how to save money on them.

 Make your own compost

 If you don’t want the expense of buying compost, you can make your own.
 This is a win-win, since it also means less organic matter, cardboard, paper, and other compostables in the landfills.
-Making your own compost is, in my opinion, one of the best ways to cut expenses while also improving your garden.
+Making your own compost is, in my opinion, one of the best ways to cut expenses and reduce waste while also improving your garden.

 Start with an outdoor compost bin or pile.
 Layer ‘green’ materials that are rich in nitrogen with ‘brown’ materials that are rich in carbon.
 Your greens are literal greens, like yard waste, as well as things like animal manure*, coffee grounds and food scraps **).
 Browns are cardboard, paper, wood shavings or dust, or dried leaves.